a-recknagel/stenotype/CONTRIBUTING.md

 to do to start contributing.

-If your shell can't find the virtual env on its own, run `poetry shell`, after which all tools and the `stenotype` cli should work properly - if they don't that's a bug, please post an issue 😁
+If your shell can't find the virtual env on its own, run `poetry shell`, after which all tools and the `stenotype` cli should work properly.

 ## CI pipeline